YaroslavGarashchenko/Bash/README.md

-# Bash
+# Bash, Python
-Tasks for bash (DevOps training at EPAM University)
+Tasks for Bash and Python (DevOps training at EPAM University)

 01 Task (script_special_var.sh)
 - create a script that does the following: